Because I’ve been to Pakistan three times from India and vlogged the entire trip, a common question I get from Indians is, “How can I visit Pakistan?”

 The short answer is no.

-While the pilgrim visa sounds easy, it’s not guaranteed and Indians and according to reports, Pakistanis have had their requests rejected when they wanted to visit India as pilgrims.
+While the pilgrim visa sounds easy, it’s not guaranteed, and according to reports, Pakistanis have had their requests rejected when they wanted to visit India as pilgrims.
 Unfortunately, visa policy is usually tit-for-tat so such denials will likely limit Indians wanting to visit Pakistan for pilgrimage too.

 Why Can’t Indians or Pakistanis Get Tourist VISAs?

 It’s to do with India and Pakistans relationship.
 Their relationship has been plagued by hostility and suspicion since partition.
 Until that changes, it’ll be difficult to travel to each other’s countries.

 Both countries are paranoid about each others’ citizens being spies.

 Visa agreements are reciprocal.
 Pakistanis can only get the same visas available to Indians.
 For full information see the India-Pakistan Visa Agreement, 2012.

 Your Only Real Option to Visit Pakistan

 All Indians and OCI cardholders can visit a small slice of Pakistan with the Kartarpur Corridor.
 I’ve written a full FAQ on how to visit Kartarpur.

 An Official Pakistan Government website says, “Tourist Visa: A non-extendable tourist visa valid for 14 days is issued by Pakistan High Commission, New Delhi” This out of date and the information is not valid anymore, we called the Pakistan High Commission, New Delhi and verified that.